riverscuomo/spotkin_server/README.md

 A python package that updates one or more of your Spotify playlists every day with a random selection of tracks from any public playlists.

-For example, I have a playlist called ["Rivers Radio"](https://open.spotify.com/playlist/1HaQfSGjNzIsiC5qOsCUcW?si=861bc59c458b4b0a) that is updated by Spotnik every day with this recipe:
+For example, I have a playlist called ["Rivers Radio"](https://open.spotify.com/playlist/1HaQfSGjNzIsiC5qOsCUcW?si=861bc59c458b4b0a) that is updated by Spotnik every day.

-    PLAYLIST NAME / QUANTITY OF TRACKS TO TAKE albumsImCheckingOut	8
-    new albums	7
-    nostalgia	7
-    new music friday	7
-    nu metal	6
-    fivehundredalbums	6
-    new_music_friday_picks	5
-    liked_songs_picks	5
-    tiktok	3
-    today's top hits	3
-    us viral	3
-    recent weezer	2
-    big on the internet	2
-    etc.

 I developed this script because I didn't like fiddling with the Spotify app all the time.
 I just wanted a great selection of music in one playlist every day.
 I've been it using it every day for a few years.
 It's run automatically at 2am by a Windows Task Scheduler job.
 It works best when you draw from many playlists, especially: